900%Bonus

 Milwaukee Bucks Under 218.5 1.90

-We think totals betting is honestly one of the most enjoyable ways to watch basketball.
+We think totals betting is one of the most enjoyable ways to watch basketball.
 When you bet overs, you’re cheering every basket from both teams on every possession.
 But maybe the real fun is betting unders and savoring every missed shot.

 MoneyLine Betting on Basketball